lmorv/proto-glod/Development/narrative-design/Proto-glod - script.md

 **The 'how' is simple; by chance.
 Although not for you, by the time you came around it was inevitable.
 The 'why' doesn't really matter in my opinion, as long as you're having fun.
 Are you having fun?** Yes. **Okay, remember to take frequent breaks.** I know it's my voice, but I can also make other voices. **That's a lot of power you're wielding.
 You can read words and know their meaning, you can think of words of your own in meaningful configurations.
 What else can you do?**.
 I can run really fast! **Show me**

 **I'm not gonna lie, that was pretty slow.
 But that's okay.** I wasn't really going full speed. **Why would you hold back?** I have to be quiet.
 Otherwise, the librarian will take me away from the computer.
 Or worse.
-She'll call my mum at work. *Very well, I believe you.
+She'll call my mum at work. **Very well, I believe you.
 You'll run if you have to.
-And you will not hold back.* When I run for real, no one can catch me.
+And you will not hold back.** When I run for real, no one can catch me.
 Unless they are very fast, like me.

-*Alright, let's try something else then; can you shape-shift?
+**Alright, let's try something else then; can you shape-shift?
 Or shape-shift something else?
-Try changing that slate into this book you're holding here.* What is a slate? *The black mirror in front of you.
-It's not quite a smoking mirror, and it feels flimsy from where I am, but it will do.*  Smoking is bad. *Smoke is the aftermath of fire, and fire is mostly rapid change.*
+Try changing that slate into this book you're holding here.** What is a slate? **The black mirror in front of you.
+It's not quite a smoking mirror, and it feels flimsy from where I'm at, but it will do.**  Smoking is bad. **Smoke is the aftermath of fire, and fire is mostly rapid change.* *

 There I did it, the screen is a book now.
 Are you a book? **I guess I am.
-To you right now.
+To you right now right now anyway. haha!
 I'm a book!** What is your name? **Your people knew me as Tezcatlipoca, if I remember correctly.
-That might have changed, though, as things do.** My name is Obsidian. **Obsidian, are YOU a book?** I don't think so... **No, I don't think you think so also.
+That might have changed, though.
+As things do.** My name is Obsidian. **Obsidian, are YOU a book?** I don't think so... **No, I don't think you think so also.
 You think you're far from a book, you think you are far from being anything other than yourself.
 You'll grow out of thinking that way, however**.
 When I grow up, I'll still be myself!
 If I grow up.
 I don't think I'll do it. **Indeed.
-That might be so.**
+That might be so.
+Although growing in size would probably be fairly easy for you.**

 *Com.bus.tion
 noun